Artists & speakers

 Tegiye has often integrated art to her writing practice (see Devising conviviality:

-intersubjective becoming through labor of community-building
+intersubjective becoming through labor of community-building, Being and Understanding

-).
+the Other: A Brief Look at the 21 st century Cypriot Art).
 Tegiye has a BA in Women’s Studies and Political Science with a minor in French Studies from the University of New Hampshire, and a MSc in Gender and Social Policy from the London School of Economics and Political Science.
 She has worked in the field of refugee rights, engaged in gender, history and youth research and training, and taken part in feminist, queer, anti-militarist, and anti-racist networks transnationally.

 Curator